Education

 What are the limitations of using umbilical cord-derived MSCs?

-One limitation of using umbilical cord-derived MSCs is the potential variability in cell quality and potency.
-This can be influenced by factors such as the collection process, storage conditions, and expansion techniques.
+One limitation is variability in cell quality and potency.
+This can be influenced by collection process, storage conditions, and expansion techniques.